 Bankruptcy, Commercial Law

-Professor Rafael Pardo joined the Emory Law faculty in 2012.
-His scholarship has been published in numerous law journals, including the Alabama Law Review, the American Bankruptcy Law Journal, the Florida State University Law Review, the New York University Law Review, the UCLA Law Review, the University of Cincinnati Law Review, the Vanderbilt Law Review, the Washington and Lee Law Review, and the William and Mary Law Review.
+Professor Rafael Pardo, who joined the Emory Law faculty in 2012, specializes in bankruptcy and commercial law.
+His scholarship has been published in numerous law journals, including the Alabama Law Review, the Iowa Law Review, the UCLA Law Review, the Vanderbilt Law Review, the Washington and Lee Law Review, and the William and Mary Law Review.
 His scholarship has also been cited by various federal courts, including the U.S. Court of Appeals for the 1st Circuit, the U.S. Bankruptcy Appellate Panels of the 8th and 10th Circuits, and several U.S. Bankruptcy Courts.
 Professor Pardo is a frequent presenter at conferences and has participated in educational programs organized by the Federal Judicial Center for bankruptcy judges and other bankruptcy court officials.

 Professor Pardo began his academic career in 2003 at Tulane University, where he was associate professor of Law from 2003 to 2006.
 Most recently, he was professor of law and director of the Bankruptcy Client Representation Project at the University of Washington School of Law, where he was a recipient of the Pro Bono Faculty of the Year Award in 2012.